 The Berks County Intermediate Unit provides services and enrichment opportunities to the students of Berks County, helping to ensure that the more than 70,000 students served reach their full potential.

-The Berks County Intermediate Unit offers standardized driver training for high school students approved by the Pennsylvania Department of Education.
+The Berks County Intermediate Unit partners with John’s Driving School to offer standardized driver training for high school students approved by the Pennsylvania Department of Education.

 This program is offered in two components: online theory instruction and on-the-road instruction.

 The Berks County Intermediate Unit and its community partners host a variety of events and competitions throughout the year,

 providing enrichment in the arts, science, engineering, and more.